Mgahinga Gorilla National Park

 Where to stay on a gorilla tracking tour in Mgahinga Gorilla National Park.

-There is a limited availability of high end lodges in and around Mgahinga national, if you plan to come for Gorilla tracking in this remotest destination, be sure that you confirm availability of lodging options, lodges here fill up in high tourist seasons and those who book late are left with far options to choose from.
-Listed below are some of our researched accommodation options near Mgahinga gorilla national park.
+There is a limited availability of high-end lodges in and around Mgahinga National Park.
+If you plan to come for Gorilla tracking in this remote destination, be sure to confirm the availability of lodging options.
+Lodges here fill up during high tourist seasons, and those who book late are left with few options.
+Listed below are some of our researched accommodation options near Mgahinga Gorilla National Park.

 Mount Gahinga Lodge Luxury